sguox002/leetcode/leetcode-all.md

 <<-790	Domino and Tromino Tiling    		39.7%	Medium
 return the number of ways to reach 2xN tile.
 dp: two kind of shapes to reach final status.
-L shape and I shape.
+L shape and I shape. final anwer shall be I shape with n length.
 ->>

 <<-795	Number of Subarrays with Bounded Maximum    		46.9%	Medium